asartalo/gulp-pipemin/README.md

 - **alternate search path**: (optional) By default the input files are relative to the treated file.
 Alternate search path allows one to change that
 - **path**: the file path of the optimized file, the target output

-An example of this in completed form can be seen below:
+An example of this in completed form can be seen below (note usage of globs):

 ```html
 <!-- build:css style.css -->